StepanTymofiichuk/vocabulary-app-wxpython/README.md

 - **Word Input:** Enter your English word.
 - **Translation Inputs:** Enter your Italian translation.
 - **Add Button:** Click to insert new vocabulary into a table.
+## Logic
+1. User enters db name to add new vocabulary.
+2. User enters a English word.
+3. User enters Italian translation.

-New vocabulary will be inserted into a table with 0% studied
+4. User clicks Add then new vocabulary will be inserted into a table with 0% studied; sound from <code>sounds/true.wac</code> will play; success message will display; button Add will be disabled.
+5. If one of the fields is empty then sound from <code>sounds/false.wav</code> will play; error message will display.

 ## Tips and Notes
 - Ensure that the application window is in focus to capture button clicks and input.